arrenree/KDB-Problem-Sets/README.md

 / third arg = what to replace with
 ```

-### [enumeration] Create an enumeration t2 containing values p q r that is restricted to domain t1
+### :point_right: [enumeration] Create an enumeration t2 containing values p q r that is restricted to domain t1

 ```q
 t1: `symbol$()